ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IStationCollection.rst

 IStationCollection
 ==================

-.. py:class:: IStationCollection
+.. py:class:: ansys.stk.core.stkobjects.aviator.IStationCollection

    object

    Interface used to access the list of stations for an Aviator aircraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IStationCollection

 Overview
 --------